Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Discussion

 \subsection{Contributions}

-The methods proposed in this study are similar to our previous work on active speaker detection in multi-party human-robot interactions (Stefanov \emph{et al.}~\cite{stefanov17}).
-We will summarize the main differences in this section.
-The first difference is the use of a better performing pre-trained CNN model for visual feature extraction (VGG16, \cite{simonyan14}) compared to the previously used AlexNet, \cite{krizhevsky12}.
-We also significantly extended the set of experiments we performed to evaluate and compare the proposed methods.
-In the current study we evaluated the effect of using dynamical models by comparing the performance of LSTM models similar to the ones evaluated in~\cite{stefanov17}, to memory less perceptron classifiers.
-Furthermore, we compared the performance of the transfer learning methods described above, with models that are built specifically for the current application and trained exclusively on our data.
-Finally we ran experiments for multi-speaker and speaker independent settings.
+This study extends our previous work~\cite{stefanov17} on vision-based methods for detection of the active speaker in multi-party human-robot interactions.
+We will summarize the main differences between this study and~\cite{stefanov17} in this section.
+The first difference is the use of a better performing pre-trained CNN model for feature extraction (i.e., VGG16~\cite{simonyan14}) compared to the previously used AlexNet~\cite{krizhevsky12}.
+We also significantly extended the set of experiments to evaluate and compare the proposed methods.
+In the current study we evaluated the effect of using temporal models by comparing the performance of LSTM models similar to the ones evaluated in~\cite{stefanov17}, to non-temporal Perceptron models.
+Furthermore, we compared the performance of transfer learning models, with models that are built specifically for the current application and trained exclusively on the task specific data.
+Finally we reported results for multi-speaker and speaker independent experiments.

-One of our findings is that, given that we optimize the classifier to our task (Perceptron or LSTM), it is not necessary to optimize the feature extractor (the custom CNNs perform similarly to the pre-trained VGG16).
-This suggests that a pre-trained feature extractor such as VGG16 works well independently of the speaker and can be used to extend our results even beyond the subjects in the present data set.
-Also, the results of the multi-speaker dependent experiment proves that the proposed methods can scale beyond a single subject without significant decrease in performance.
-Combining this observation with the observation for the applicability of transfer learning discussed above suggests that a mixture of the proposed methods can be indeed an useful component of a real life artificial cognitive system.
+One of our findings is that, given that we optimize the classifier to the task (Perceptron or LSTM), it is not necessary to optimize the feature extractor (the custom CNNs perform similarly to the pre-trained VGG16).
+This suggests that a pre-trained feature extractor such as VGG16 works well independently of the speaker and can be used to extend the results beyond the participants in the present dataset.
+Also, the result of the multi-speaker dependent experiment shows that the proposed methods can scale beyond a single speaker without decrease in performance.
+Combining this observation with the observation for the applicability of transfer learning suggests that a mixture of the proposed methods can be indeed an useful component of a real life artificial cognitive system.

-Finally, the results of the speaker independent experiment are not as good as the results of the previous two experiments.
-We should mention, however, that, from a cognitive system's perspective, this might be a unnecessarily challenging condition.
-We can in fact expect infants to be familiar with a number of caregivers, thus justifying a condition more similar to the multi-speaker dependent test.
+Finally, the speaker independent experiment yields significantly lower performance compared to the other two experiments.
+We should mention, however, that, from a cognitive system's perspective, this might be an unnecessarily challenging condition.
+We can in fact expect infants to be familiar with a number of caregivers, thus justifying a condition more similar to the settings in the multi-speaker dependent experiment.